simonhauck/gradle-release-plugin/README.md

 - **Multiple Release Types**: You can either directly specify the release version or use a simplified API and just select the release type.
 Let the plugin do the rest.
-- **Adaptable Release Workflow**: The plugin offers flexibility by allowing you to incorporate custom tasks into the release process to make it fit your specific projects requirements
+- **Adaptable Release Workflow**: The plugin offers flexibility by allowing you to incorporate custom tasks into the release process to make it fit your specific project requirements
 - **Composite Build Support**: This plugin can be applied to projects with a composite build, addressing an [issue](https://github.com/researchgate/gradle-release/issues/383) found in the above-mentioned project.